-Below you will find information on where to turn to for help with bills, rent, foreclosure and mortgage assistance, and even debt help in Montgomery County Pennsylvania.
+Below you will find information on where to turn to for help with bills, rent, foreclosure or mortgage assistance, and even debt help in Montgomery County Pennsylvania.
 There are also programs that offer free food or items like Christmas toys or school supplies for students and children.
 Numerous charities, churches, and government assistance programs are in place to help low-income families.
 Get financial help near you in Montgomery County PA.

 One of the first places to ask for help from is the Montgomery County Community Action Development Commission.
 This agency can be reached at (610) 277-6363.
 Below is a sampling of the programs offered.
 Call them to learn about these or other services.